Cicada Files: Marcus Wanners & “Halfassed Journalism”

 What about the numerous other victims of Thomas Schoenberger who were never arrested, much less convicted?
 Are they not worthy to be mentioned?

-Mr. Outtrim crossed the line to partisan co-conspiracy with Mr. Schoenberger long ago, and his credibility where Mr. Schoenberger is concerned is shot.
-These two gentlemen are co-conspirators, and they collaborate in cyberbullying and defamation.
+Mr. Outtrim crossed the line to partisan complicity with Mr. Schoenberger long ago, and his credibility where Mr. Schoenberger is concerned is shot.
+These two gentlemen are co-conspirators, and they collaborate in misinformation, cyberbullying and defamation.
 Mr. Outtrim merely tries to wrap his abuses in a charade of “research.”

 Anyone encountering Mr. Schoenberger’s behavior on Twitter and YouTube over the past several years realizes that his conviction for Felony Stalking dated February 2011 did not deter him.
 To the contrary.
 His cyberbullying and defamation campaigns are broadly inclusive, irrational and relentless.